daggy1234/asyncdagpi/docs/library.rst

 Data Response Models
 --------------------

-Data Objects returbed by some Data API endpoints.
+Data Objects returned by some Data API endpoints.
 The base class is.

 .. autoclass:: BaseDagpiObject
     :members: